Hakuraku District

 "You ought to come with us sometime," said Thackeray.

 The tall panels of clouded class in the cultural hall were bright with the afternoon sun.
-Honda had mopped and waxed the floor before he left for school that morning and the linoleum had a slick, wet look to it.
-Michaels lay down on the stage and went to sleep.
+Honda had mopped and waxed the floor before he left for school that morning.
+The linoleum had a slick, wet look to it.
+Michaels lay down on the stage and took a nap.
 Thackeray sat down at the piano.
-He played mostly by ear--he disliked being asked to play in church.
-Finally, he started to play, "Lord, Dismiss Us With Thy Blessing."
-It was the only hymn he knew.
+He played mostly by ear—playing hymns for church was more an exercise in improvisation.
+Finally he started on Lord, Dismiss Us With Thy Blessing.
+It was the only hymn where he could play all the notes printed on the page.
 Sister Yoshida came into the cultural hall from the foyer.

-"How did the lesson go?"
+“How did the discussion go?”

 "She's still curious."